 The applicants are Members of the Indian Telecom Service.
 The recruitment to Department of Telecom Service is regulated by the Statutory Recruitment Rules.
-Under Schedule III of the Recruitment Rules for ITS Group 'A' framed under Rule 8 of the Rules, Jr. Administrative Grade is given to the incumbent by promotion of the Senior Time Scale Officers with five years regular service in the grade.
+Under framed under Rule 8 of the Rules, Jr. Administrative Grade is given to the incumbent by promotion of the Senior Time same rank grade.
 The mode of promotion is by selection.
 The officers of the Junior Administrative grade who have entered the